 BANNER BASICS

 In Canada, banners typically come in 3 main sizes: Big Box (300 pixels across x 250 pixels high), Leaderboards (728×90), and Skyscrapers (160×600).
-There are quite a few others as well, but these three are by far the most common, and most banner campaigns will include the same creative adjusted to each of these sizes.
-300×600 Super Skyscrapers (also called Double Big Boxes and a few other names) are also common.
-Mobile sizes typically include 300×50, 320×50 and 320×100 sizes.
+There are quite a few others as well, but these three are the most common, and most banner campaigns will at least include the same creative adjusted to each of these sizes.
+300×600 Super Skyscrapers (also called Double Big Boxes and a few other names) are also common, with mobile sizes typically including 300×50, 320×50 and 320×100.
 IAB specs were updated in 2017 to remove these sizes and use rations instead (such as 1:1, 1:4, etc), but even now these are not yet widely used.

-Banner ads are usually hosted by an Ad Server (such as DoubleClick Studio, DCM, Sizmek, or Eye Return) which holds the banner on their internal servers and then broadcasts it to the websites that are displaying the ad.
+Banner ads are usually hosted by an Ad Server (such as DoubleClick Studio, DV360, or DCM) which holds the banner on their internal servers and then broadcasts it to the websites that are displaying the ad.
 Which one being used is determined by the Media Company that did the campaign buy.
 Sometimes people will claim the host is the Media Company itself, but this is not the case.
-This usually just means the Media Company is uploading to a server themselves – usually DCM (DoubleClick Manager).
+This usually just means the Media Company is uploading to a server themselves – usually one of Google’s products.
 It’s important for the PM to find out which server is being used, because the way it needs to be developed will be determined by what company is hosting it.
 For Standard Banners, if the Media Company is being particularly difficult in communicating this information (In all honesty, probably because they don’t understand the question.
 This, sadly, is not uncommon), the developer can use DCM specs, as this is by far the most common and works across several other platforms.

 It’s also helpful to find out the banner specs (see below) for each individual site the banner will be displayed on.
 Each site sometimes has slightly different requirements, so the team will need to figure out the LCD (Lowest Common Denominator) in order to determine which specs will be suitable across all sites.
 Sometimes that is not possible, and multiple banner versions will need to be created.
 The most common differences are usually length of banner animation allowed, and file size limits.